 As an example, take a hypothetical family where each spouse has been married once before, each spouse has children from that previous marriage and each partner wants an estate plan that will support the surviving spouse during his/her lifetime and

 then benefit all of the children.
-For this family, having each spouse create will that leaves everything to the surviving spouse, and then to all the children (and step-children,) may be risky.
+For this family, having each spouse create a will that leaves everything to the surviving spouse, and then to all the children (and stepchildren,) may be risky.
 If you are the first to die, there is generally nothing

 An estate plan with a single living trust where you and your spouse are the co-trustees may present some of the same risks.
 If you die before your spouse, then your spouse, as the sole surviving trustee of the trust, would be completely free, in many